semaphoreci/docs/docs/reference/sem-command-line-tool.md

 #### --project-name

-The `--project-name` command line option is used for manually setting the name of the Semaphore 2.0 project.
+The `--project-name` command line option is used for manually setting the name of a Semaphore 2.0 project.

 #### --repo-url

-The `--repo-url` command line option allows you to manually specify the URL of the GitHub repository in case `sem init` cannot determine it.
+The `--repo-url` command line option allows you to manually specify the URL of a GitHub repository in case `sem init` cannot determine it.

 #### sem init example